Search

 Mortgage insurance

-While we’re discussing what property insurance isn’t, let’s take a quick look at mortgage insurance.
 A mortgage insurance policy protects your mortgage lender if you’re unable to repay your loan.
+It doesn’t cover you, your home or your possessions in any way.
 The cost of mortgage insurance is usually included in your mortgage payment.

 What is home insurance?